-The algorithm calculating the similarity between the two wDAG contained in papers [2].
+The algorithm calculating the similarity between the two wDAG contained in papers [1].
 Fig. 4 shows a wDAG representing morphological characteristics of a Bululawang sugarcane variety to be compared to wDAG that has a tendency that have a kind of Bululawang sugarcane variety as shown in Fig. 3.

-wDAGsim (g , g ') is used to calculate the similarity of each pair wDAG from bottom to top.
+Fig. 4. wDAG Representation of the Bululawang Sugarcane Variety wDAGsim (g , g ') is used to calculate the similarity of each pair wDAG from bottom to top.
 The similarity of each pair of sub wDAG at the top level is calculated based on the similarity of sub wDAG at the level below it.
 The weight of arcs is also considered.
-Weight values were averaged using the arithmetic average $(w{i+} + w_i)/2$.
+Weight values were averaged using the arithmetic average $(w{i+} + w_i')/2$.
 The average value is multiplied by the wDAG similarity and done recursively.
 First, the wDAG similarity is obtained based on the similarity of leaf nodes.
-Leaf node similarity is based on the sentence similarity semantically calculated using a Semantic Textual Similarity Systems (UMBC EBIQUITY CORE) algorithm.
+Leaf node similarity is based on the sentence similarity systems (UMBC EBIQUITY CORE) algorithm.
 The statistical method is based on distributional similarity and Latent Semantic Analysis (LSA).